papivot/cluster-api-aws/README.md

 #### Setting up the Management Cluster

 Export the following environment variables.
-These variables can be modified as per the requirements.
+These variables ***can be modified as per the requirements***.

 ```console
 export AWS_CREDENTIALS=$(aws iam create-access-key --user-name bootstrapper.cluster-api-provider-aws.sigs.k8s.io)